usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 Entrypoints utilize the types that are declared in function tasks inputs / outputs to ensure the workflow is valid.

-    See :ref:`Entrypoints: explanation <explanation-entrypoints>` to learn how plugins are used in entrypoints
+    See :ref:`Entrypoints Explanation <explanation-entrypoints>` to learn how plugins are used in entrypoints

 .. rst-class:: fancy-header header-seealso